-Consider Planning staff should prioritizing and suggesting strategies for e growth in designated Priority Development Areas and also explore zoning transit and commercial corridors.
+Planning staff should prioritize growth in designated Priority Development Areas and also explore zoning transit and commercial corridors.
 Staff should conduct a capacity analysis to determine which additional corridors to include to achieve a compliant Housing Element.
-Proposed definition of transit corridor: Transit corridors are defined as corridors with an existing rail station or bus stop with peak service frequency of 15 minutes or less5 to accommodate the vast majority of new homes required pursuant to the RHNA allocation for the City of Berkeley.
+Transit corridors are defined as corridors with an existing rail station or bus stop with peak service frequency of 15 minutes or less5 to accommodate the vast majority of new homes required pursuant to the RHNA allocation for the City of Berkeley.